ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

   \,.
 $$

-(As long as we are not smash-permuting the $S^1$ with the $S^n$ -- and here we don't -- then the fact that they get mixed under this isomorphism is irrelevant.
+(As long as we are not smash-permuting the $S^1$ factor with the $S^n$ factor -- and here we are not -- then the fact that they get mixed under this isomorphism is irrelevant.
 The point where this does become relevant is the content of remark \ref{StandardAndAlternativeSuspensionAreNotDirectlyComparable} below.)

 =--